From Justice to Justice and Strength to Strength: Honoring Rabbi David J. Cooper’s Social Justice Leadership

 To celebrate Rabbi David’s more than 30 years of service to Kehilla and to social justice advocacy, Kehilla is hosting a public event on February 12, 2017 at the First Presbyterian Church in Berkeley.
 Linda Tillery, renowned singer, percussionist, and leader of the Cultural Heritage Choir will headline a concert of Songs of Freedom and Justice with Anthony Mordechai Tzvi Russell, a vocalist who marries Ashkenazic and African-American musical forms; Linda Hirschhorn, a cantor, singer and songwriter; and Talia Cooper, a folk singer, activist and satirist.

 The concert will celebrate the struggle for freedom from a multicultural perspective, drawing music from texts that explore the historical connections between enslaved Africans and enslaved Jews in Egypt, and our natural ties in today’s struggles for freedom and justice.
-Speakers will include progressive activists from Oakland Community Organizations, East Bay spiritual and religious leaders with whom David has worked and other special guests.
+Speakers will include progressive activists and East Bay spiritual and religious leaders whom David has worked with and other special guests.
 A reception with substantial hors d’oeuvres will follow the program.